dickwall/subcut/GettingStarted.md

 modified, or merged in with another, or reconfigured in any way, the binding will be reset, and the next time Analyzer is requested, the new WebAnalyzer will be created again and used from that point on.
 This allows configuration to change in new binding modules and get picked up when that new configuration is used but avoids the cost of creating a new item every time.
-This is called Module Singleton, and it is new in 2.0.
+This is called Module Singleton, and it is new as of 2.0.

 Session, with the provided ID CurrentUserID, is bound to a function that will provide a Session upon each use of the binding.
 This is the most flexible option for providing instances, since the provider method